 How to Optimize Your Corporate Real Estate Portfolio

-If you’re a corporate real estate leader, we’re willing to bet that you’ve been tasked with a cost-cutting quest by your CFO.
+If you’re a corporate real estate leader, you’ve probably been tasked with a real estate portfolio resize or optimize.

-Time is of the essence when deciding how to lower spend on your corporate real estate portfolio, since many CFOs are anything but optimistic about 2023’s economic outlook.
+Time is of the essence when deciding how cut costs and get more from your corporate real estate portfolio, since many CFOs are anything but optimistic about 2024’s economic outlook.

-CRE leaders have three options for cost cutting with each asset in their portfolio: drop it, keep it or optimize it.
+CRE leaders have three options for each asset in their portfolio: drop it, keep it or optimize it.

 This post is about the latter.